A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Reduction to Irreducible Instances

 Note that singleton sets are never reducible.
 Moreover, we have the following observation: \begin{fact} Consider an instance $\cI = (G, \cL, \xs, y)$ and a set $S\in \cL$.
 If every set $R\in \cL: R \subsetneq S$ is irreducible, then $\cI[S]$ is irreducible.
 In particular, if $\cI$ is an irreducible instance, then $\cI[S]$ is irreducible for every $S\in \cL$. \end{fact} \begin{proof} Let $\cI[S] = (G', \cL', x', y')$.
 By definition, $\cL' = \{ R \in \cL : R \subsetneq S \} \cup \{\{\bar s \}\}$.
 Clearly, the singleton set $\{\bar s \}$ is irreducible.
 Now consider a set $R \in \cL : R \subsetneq S$; we need to show that $R$ is irreducible in $\cI[S]$.
 Note that $R$ is also present in $\cI$ and that the sets $\{Q\in \cL: Q \subsetneq R\}$ and $\{Q\in \cL': Q\subsetneq R\}$ are identical.
 This implies that the distance function $D_R$ is identical in the instances $\cI$ and $\cI[S]$.
 Moreover, the sets $R_{\textrm{in}}$ and $R_{\textrm{out}}$ are also the same in the two instances.
 Therefore, as $R$ is irreducible in $\cI$ by assumption, we have that $R$ is also irreducible in $\cI[S]$. \end{proof}

 The above fact implies that if we select $S\in \cL$ to be a \emph{minimal} reducible set, then the instance $\cI[S]$ is irreducible.
 Hence, we only need to be able to find an approximate tour $T_S$ for \emph{irreducible} instances (in Step 2 of the above recursive algorithm).
-This is the idea behind the following theorem, and its proof is based on formally analyzing the aforementioned approach. \begin{theorem} Let $\cA$ be a polynomial-time $\rho$-approximation algorithm for irreducible instances.
-Then there is a polynomial-time $\frac{2\rho}{1-\delta}$-approximation algorithm for general instances. \end{theorem}
+This is the idea behind the following theorem, and its proof is based on formally analyzing the aforementioned approach. \begin{theorem} Let $\cA$ be a polynomial-time $\rho$-approximation algorithm (with respect to the Held--Karp lower bound) for irreducible instances.
+Then there is a polynomial-time $\frac{2\rho}{1-\delta}$-approximation algorithm (with respect to the Held--Karp lower bound) for general instances. \end{theorem}

 \begin{proof} Consider a general instance $\cI = (G, \cL, \xs, y)$.
 If it is irreducible, we can simply return the result of a single call to $\cA$.
 So assume that $\cI$ is not irreducible, i.e., that $\cL$ contains a reducible set.
 Let $S\in \cL$ be a minimal (inclusion-wise) \reducible set, i.e., one such that all subsets $R\in \cL: R \subsetneq S$ are irreducible.